btakita/briantakita.com/packages/web/content/posts/naming-conventions.md

 	Naming Convention (programming) (Wikipedia)
 </a>

-## Discoverability & Unique vs Ambiguous Names
+## Discoverability: Unique vs Ambiguous Names

 A name & tags in the name also acts identifiers to locate
 	the usages of the abstraction in the codebase.